Bagshot Heath

 I was told the land had been left to the people of Bagshot in perpetuity - I wonder who administers the land now ?
 Crown land was always fenced off .
 The Camberley site talks of the land being included with Old Dean Common now.

-June Green, chairman, Windlesham United Charities and Poors Allotments writes : I can clear up the confusion about Poors Allotments.
-It is NOT common land but privately owned charity land.
+The late June Green, then chairman of the Windlesham United Charities and Poors Allotments clarified the situation : The Poors Allotments is NOT common land but privately owned charity land.
 The site covers about 180 acres and is a fish-shaped area sandwiched between the Crown Estate to the east and the MoD land to the west.
 If you look at the OS map you will see the fish shape, aligned northwest-southeast, with the tail of the fish to the north (including the reservoir) and the "mouth" to the southwest (the BT tower forms an "eye" for the fish) bordering the unmade section of College Ride.
 This land was set aside under the Enclosure Awards in the early 1800s to allow poor people in the old ecclesiastical parish of Windlesham (which includes Lightwater and Bagshot as well as Windlesham) to go there and gather fuel (bracken, turves).
 Those rights still exist.

 The land is administered by the Trustees of Poors Allotments and today the Trustees use income from past land sales, which has been invested, to distribute winter fuel grants to people in Bagshot, Windlesham and Lightwater.
 Notices are put up in post offices inviting people to apply for fuel grants.
 The closing date for applications is usually October 31.
 Applicants must have lived in the parish for two years and grants are only given to people on low incomes.
 The Trustees also administer the James Butler Almshouses (on the Meade Court site) in Bagshot.
 Trustees are appointed by Windlesham Parish Council and serve a four-year term.

 Any off-road motorcyclists reading this please note: You DO NOT have permission to ride on this land and face prosecution if you are caught.
-If anyone has any further questions about Poors Allotments please get in touch with me.
-To contact June Green please use the message pad below making it clear that you wish your message to be forwarded to her.
-7028.307
+7028.307xxx

 There are residual fences in places, but the Crown land is now for the most part accessible.
 The whole area of more-or-less open country extends from Sandhurst across to the Bagshot Park estate and to the untutored eye it would be hard to discern just what is actually what.